Morena (political party): Consolidation and the "Fourth Transformation" (2018–present)

 Claudia Sheinbaum, who campaigned on continuing the 4T and advancing López Obrador's proposed constitutional reforms, won the presidency in 2024 with a larger share of the vote than López Obrador had received in 2018, becoming the first woman to hold the office in Mexico's history.
 The election also gave Morena and its allies a supermajority in the Chamber of Deputies and left them three seats short of a supermajority in the Senate, which they later secured through party defections.
 With its supermajority, Morena pursued reforms that included minimum wage increases above inflation, expanded healthcare access, constitutional protections for social programs, the elimination of autonomous agencies to centralize government functions, and reforms to the judiciary and electoral systems.
 During this period, Morena's broad control at the federal and state levels led several analysts and commentators to describe the party as approaching hegemonic status in the Mexican political system.

 Name

-The party's name also alludes to Mexico's Catholic national patroness: the Virgin of Guadalupe, known as La Morena.
+The party's name also alludes to Mexico's Catholic national patroness: the Virgin of Guadalupe, known as La Morena, and furthermore means „tan-skinned“ in Spanish.